possible3656/Trivia/README.md

 Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.
 Volley is available on GitHub. we are using volley because
 Volley offers the following benefits:

-\n Automatic scheduling of network requests.
+ Automatic scheduling of network requests.
 Multiple concurrent network connections.
 Transparent disk and memory response caching with standard HTTP cache coherence.
 Support for request prioritization.